 Aflex Metal Bellows Maintenance Procedures

 Metal bellows assemblies are designed for long-term operation under specified conditions with minimal intervention.
 When installed and operated within design parameters, bellows are generally considered maintenance-free.
-However, periodic
+However, periodic inspections are recommended to ensure continued safe operation and to identify any signs of abnormal wear, damage, or environmental factors that may affect performance.

 General Guidelines

-• Bellows assemblies require no routine maintenance under normal operating conditions.
+Bellows assemblies require no routine maintenance under normal operating conditions.

-• Scheduled visual inspections should form part of the site’s general piping or plant maintenance routines.
+Scheduled visual inspections should form part of the site’s general piping or plant maintenance routines.

-• Maintenance actions are typically limited to inspection and ensuring surroundingequipment does not impose unexpected loads or movements on the bellows.
+Maintenance actions are typically limited to inspection and ensuring surrounding equipment does not impose unexpected loads or movements on the bellows.

 Recommended Frequency: